Partial Shipment and Redelivery: How to Do It Right [Q&A]

 Redelivery reasons

-Pro tip: Track-POD delivery software allows you to customize both the reasons for rejection of individual items and the reasons the delivery/collection has failed.
+Pro tip: Track-POD delivery software allows you to customize both the reasons individual items are rejected and the reasons the delivery/collection has failed.

 How to manage redelivery?